MdNomanRaghib/PowerShell/README.md

 # PowerShell
 Data and Notes related to PowerShell

-To know the PowerShell version and details
+To know the PowerShell version and details:
 Get-Host